 The Presumptive Remedy will provide adequate protection from exposure to groundwater by limiting the future use of the landfill through the implementation of institutional controls.
-In addition, the additional landfill cover materials will eliminate the possibility of human exposure to the landfill mass.
+Also, the additional landfill cover materials will eliminate the possibility of human exposure to the contaminated soils and landfill mass.
 The Presumptive Remedy will also be effective in limiting infiltration of rain water, which will potentially reduce leachate generation and the transportation of contaminants from the landfill to the creek via groundwater migration.